Two television series about private schools have received a certain amount of buzz recently. Gossip Girl airs on CW . NYC Prep is on Bravo.

 What's to Like

-All the same things written above about Gossip Girl apply.
+All the same, things written above about Gossip Girl apply.
 The New York scenery is simply amazing.
-Because the show uses the reality format, the photography is more natural with far fewer retakes.
+Because the show uses the reality format, the photography is more natural, with far fewer retakes.
 That can be appealing for the fluid scenes with plenty of action.
-It doesn't work as well with conversation scenes and closeups simply because the actors don't always project the emotion tight closeups require to be effective.
+It doesn't work well with conversation scenes and close-ups simply because the actors don't always project the emotion-tight close-ups required to be effective.

 NYC Prep focuses on just six main characters.
-Unfortunately they are teens, so you have to wade through a lot of inanities to unlock the personality of each character.
+Unfortunately, they are teens, so you have to wade through many inanities to unlock each character's personality.

 What's Not to Like